By Kori Zwaagstra, director of operations, TriCelta Development

 These are the individuals who will live, work and interact with the development daily, and their perspectives impact the project’s success.
 Prioritizing community needs and incorporating feedback ensures that the project aligns with expectations.
 The goal is to create a development that benefits both investors and the community, achieving a balance that enriches the lives of everyone involved.

 While immediate financial gains and the needs of primary owners are important, emphasizing long-term community benefits is crucial for a project’s overall impact.
-Involving contractors early in design phase — rather than waiting until later stages — facilitates alignment with community expectations and needs.
+Involving contractors early in the design phase — rather than waiting until later stages — facilitates alignment with community expectations and needs.
 This approach fosters collaboration among all stakeholders, supporting effective budget and schedule management while allowing the design team to address community priorities.

 At TriCelta Development, we believe engaging with the community early and planning thoughtfully can prevent costly budget overruns for owners and boost the project’s positive contribution to the neighborhood.